h55nick/readmes/README.md

 ## Caveat

-Take this document with a grain of salt.
+Take this document with a grain of salt, I strive to be consistent with everything here but utlimately this is a point-in-time snapshot of my thoughts.
+My thoughts will continue to evolve and I'll try to continue to update this.